Hydrotropic agents are substances that modify the solubility of chemical compounds in water.

 They increase the solubility of insoluble substances in water.
-Hydrotrope molecules are amphiphilic, which means that a hydrophilic and hydrophobic fragment is present in each molecule.
-They are capable of forming micelles above a certain concentration level, called the minimum hydrotropic concentration.
-Their structure and properties are similar to those of surfactants, but differ from them in the length of the hydrophobic tail, which is shorter in hydrotrops.
+Hydrotrope molecules are amphiphilic in nature, which means that hydrophilic and hydrophobic fragments are present in each molecule.
+They are capable of forming micelles above a certain concentration, called the minimum hydrotropic concentration.
+Their structure and properties are similar to those of surfactants, but they differ from them in the length of a hydrophobic tail, which is shorter in hydrotropes.

-preventing the precipitation of ingredients from detergent formulations at low temperatures,
+preventing precipitation of components from detergent formulations at low temperatures,

-Hydrotropes are used in the cosmetics industry, in the production of detergents and cleaning agents.
+Hydrotropic agents are used in the cosmetics industry, as well as in the production of detergents and cleaning agents.

 By continuing to use our website, you are agreeing to the placement of cookies or similar technologies on your device for functional, statistical and marketing purposes.
 You can modify or withdraw your consent at any time in your browser settings.
 Learn more